TriPed-Robot/trip_kinematics/README.md

 # TriP
 TriP is a python library designed to calculate the forward- and inverse-kinematics of rigid mechanisms.

-This includes open chains, closed chains and even combinations of both.
+This includes open chains, closed chains, and even combinations of both.

 ## Features